White Butter Cake: Preheat

 your oven to 350 degrees F (180 degrees C) and place

-rack in center of oven.
+your oven rack in the center of the oven.
 Butter and flour two - 8 inch (20 cm) round

 cake pans.
-Line bottoms of pans with parchment paper and grease and flour
+Line the bottoms of the pans with parchment paper.

 bowl.
 Cover the two bowls with plastic wrap and allow the eggs to come to